-Coordinator of First Year Programs.
-Appointed by the Dean of the College, the Coordinator of First Year Programs has broad responsibility for coordinating course, orientation, advising, retention, and residential elements of the first year program.
-The coordinator works with the Freshman Courses Co-Directors to set and review course policies, goals, and staff development opportunities, oversees the budgets for the two courses, and directs their program reviews.
-The Coordinator also works closely with directors of orientation, advising, and residence life to organize and consider best practices for first year students and serves as co-chair of the Retention Programming Committee to support college retention efforts, particularly as they relate to the first year.
+Faculty Coordinator of Retention.
+Appointed by the Dean of the College, the Faculty Coordinator of Retention has broad responsibility related to student retention and the first-year experience.
+The retention coordinator works with the Freshman Seminar Directors to set and review course policies, goals, and staff development opportunities, oversees the budgets for the two courses, and directs their program reviews.
+The Retention Coordinator also works closely with directors of orientation, advising, and residence life to organize and consider best practices for first year students and serves as co-chair of the Retention Programming Committee to support college retention efforts, particularly as they relate to the first year.

-Freshman Courses Co-Directors.
-The Dean of the College appoints the Co-Directors to organize academic elements of the first year experience and the required freshman year courses, Freshman Tutorial and Enduring Questions.
-The Co-Directors are responsible for organizing the courses (including discussions and decisions on course goals and shared content such as particular readings and types of assignments), selecting faculty to teach them, undertaking course assessments, and conducting course staff meetings and faculty development related to the first year.
+Freshman Seminar Directors.
+The Dean of the College appoints the Co-Directors to organize academic elements of the first-year experience and the required freshman-year seminars, Freshman Tutorial and Enduring Questions.
+The directors are responsible for organizing the courses (including discussions and decisions on course goals and shared content such as particular readings and types of assignments), recruiting faculty to teach them, undertaking course assessments, and conducting course staff meetings and faculty development related to the first year.

 MXIBS Faculty Coordinator for Undergraduate Research and Co/Curricular Studies.
 Appointed by the Dean of the College, the MXIBS Faculty Coordinator is dedicated to the pursuit and advancement of the MXIBS mission to enrich and challenge Wabash College through critical conversation and celebration of the Black experience and development of programs and initiatives that support the enrollment, engagement, and success of men of African descent.
-The goal of the MXIBS Faculty Coordinator is to foster an environment of academic success dedicated to high levels of faculty-student engagement, targeted co-curricular initiatives, guided research opportunities, course development, and a broader program of Black Studies that compliments MXIBS student affairs programming.
+The goal of the MXIBS Faculty Coordinator is to foster an environment of academic success dedicated to high levels of faculty-student engagement, targeted co-curricular initiatives, guided research opportunities, course development, and a broader program of Black Studies that complements MXIBS student affairs programming.